mindsdb/mindsdb/mindsdb/integrations/handlers/langchain_handler/README.md

 Before proceeding, ensure the following prerequisites are met:

-1. Install MindsDB [locally via Docker](https://docs.mindsdb.com/setup/self-hosted/docker) or use [MindsDB Cloud](https://cloud.mindsdb.com/).
+1. Install MindsDB locally via [Docker](https://docs.mindsdb.com/setup/self-hosted/docker) or [Docker Desktop](https://docs.mindsdb.com/setup/self-hosted/docker-desktop).
-2. To use LangChain within MindsDB, install the required dependencies following [this instruction](/setup/self-hosted/docker#install-dependencies).
+2. To use LangChain within MindsDB, install the required dependencies following [this instruction](https://docs.mindsdb.com/setup/self-hosted/docker#install-dependencies).
 3. Obtain the API key for a selected model (provider) that you want to use through LangChain.

 <Info>